 Notes like this go a long way for the egg donor.
-It helps her realize how important her donation is and that she is making an impact in someone’s life.
-If you are going through an egg donor cycle, we strongly recommend writing your egg donor a thank you note.
+It helps her realize how important her donation is and that she is making an impact on someone’s life.
+If you are going through an egg donor cycle, we encourage writing your egg donor a thank you note.
 This simple gesture will make a life-long impression!

 Update: In May, the intended mother confirmed pregnancy with twin girls!